McMurry University

-McMurry University is a private Methodist university in Abilene, Texas.
+McMurry University is a private Methodist university in Abilene, Texas, United States.
 It was founded in 1923 and named after William Fletcher McMurry.
 The university offers forty-five majors in the fields of fine arts, humanities, social and natural sciences, education, business, and religion, and nine pre-professional programs, including nursing, dentistry, medicine, pharmacy, veterinary, and law.

-McMurry has 1,145 students.
+In the fall of 2023, the university enrolled 2,556 students.
 Methodist students constitute 27 percent of the student population.
 Ninety five percent of students are Texan.
 Minority groups make up approximately one-fourth of the student body.
 In the freshman class, 98 percent of students receive some financial aid.
 Fifty-three percent of students live on campus, and 75 percent of students are involved in at least one extracurricular activity.
 McMurry boasts a student to faculty ratio of 13:1.

 91 percent of the faculty have earned a doctorate or other terminal degree in their field.
-McMurry is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, the Texas Education Agency, the University Senate of the United Methodist Church, the National League for Nursing, and the Texas State Board of Nurse Examiners.
+McMurry is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

+History

+The college was initially founded as McMurry College on September 20, 1923.
+The college was established through the efforts of Methodist minister James Winfred Hunt and the Northwest Texas Conference of the Methodist Church, who initially voted to establish the school in 1920.
+After working with the city of Abilene to acquire the needed land, the charter of the school was ratified on November 21, 1921.
+Accreditation from the Texas Association of Colleges was received in 1926, the same year the school graduated its first class.

+The college gained university status in 1990, becoming McMurry University.